Title: Army Sergeant, Arctic Explorer

 Plot Location: Section 41, Lot 25

-David Linn was born in Philadelphia about 1861.
-His exact date of birth is not known.
-He enlisted at Philadelphia and served as a Sgt. in Company C of the US Second Cavalry.
-He was a member of the Lady Franklin Bay Expedition, later also known as the Greely Expedition, which embarked on what turned out to be an ill fated exploration of the Arctic region.
+David Linn was born in Philadelphia about 1861 but the exact date is not known.
+He enlisted at Philadelphia and served as a Sergeant in Company C of the US Second Cavalry.
+He was a member of the Lady Franklin Bay Expedition, later known as the Greely Expedition, which embarked on what turned out to be an ill fated exploration of the Arctic region.
 The group of 25 men set out from St. John’s Newfoundland on July 7, 1881 on a journey to set the record of “Farthest North” (latitude) and possibly reach the North Pole.

 The scientific data collected by the members of the Lady Franklin Bay Expedition, some of which is still used today to understand climate and its changes, has often been eclipsed by the grim stories of hardship, starvation, human tragedy and possible cannibalism.